 VOSviewer Online is a web-based version of VOSviewer.
 It runs in a web browser and can be used to share interactive visualizations and to embed these visualizations in online platforms.
 More information can be found in this blog post.

 VOSviewer Online has been integrated in Digital Science’s Dimensions platform, making it very easy for Dimensions users to create VOSviewer visualizations of co-authorship networks and citation networks.
 More information is available in this blog post.

-On April 4 and 5, 2019, CWTS will organize the next edition of its VOSviewer course.
+On January 24-27, 2023, CWTS organizes the next edition of its VOSviewer course.
+The course takes place online.
 Participants will learn about all ins and outs of VOSviewer.
 The course is taught by the VOSviewer developers and includes a lot of hands-on practice with the software.

 CitNetExplorer is a software tool for visualizing and analyzing citation networks of scientific publications.
 Citation networks can be explored interactively, for instance by drilling down into a network and by identifying clusters of closely related publications.